 We are obligated to pay accrued interest quarterly to holders of our 8% Notes.
 To date, we have issued additional 8% Notes in lieu of cash payments of accrued interest ("PIK Notes").
+Although we intend to pay the accrued interest on the 8% Notes for the period ended August 15, 2017 in cash, there can be no assurance that we will be able to do so.
 If for any future interest periods we are unable to pay accrued interest on the 8% Notes in cash due to restrictions in our Loan Facility or liquidity constraints, we may issue additional PIK Notes to holders of our 8% Notes.
 The conversion of PIK Notes into common stock will dilute the interests of our common stockholders and may adversely affect the market price of our common stock.